jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Declare ML Module {+ @string }

    This commands dynamically loads the specified OCaml compiled files.
-   It is mainly used to load tactics dynamically.
-The files are searched into the current OCaml loadpath (see the command :cmd:`Add ML Path`).
+   It is used to load plugins dynamically.
+The files must be accessible in the current OCaml loadpath (see the command :cmd:`Add ML Path`).

+   This command is reserved for plugin developers, who should provide a .v file containing the command.
+Users of the plugins will then generally load the .v file.

    .. todo "searched into" meaning?